 The most common lighting option for our table top displays and pop up displays is a clamp-on light, but we also offer pop-ups with their own backlighting system if that’s more your speed.

-Attaching clamp-on lights to your displays is as simple as putting the light where you'd like it and clamping it down, which means that you can illuminate your display any way you want.
+Attaching clamp-on lights to your display is as simple as putting the light where you’d like it and clamping it down, which means that you can illuminate your display any way you want.

 Our clamp-on lights come in both halogen and LED varieties, so you can set up your displays to use exactly the kind of light you need to set the atmosphere that you want.

 Using one of our curved booths?
-Put lights on the top and sides so that you can illuminate any part of your company's branding or message that you want.
+Put lights on the top and sides of the exhibit so that you can illuminate any part of your company’s branding or message that you want.

-No matter which banner size you choose, you don't have to sacrifice brand exposure.
-One of the best ways to point customers in the direction of one of your roll up banners is to use a banner stand light.
+No matter which banner you choose, you don’t have to sacrifice brand exposure.
+One of the best ways to point customers in the direction of one of your roll up banners is to use better banner stand lighting.

-These lights attach right to the back support pole of our banner stands – no need for clamps.
-With its color temperature hovering right around 3000K, the 50-watt halogen bulb included with this light is great for when you need some warmer lights in your display to set an atmosphere or to keep your associates (and your customers) looking healthy and vibrant.
+These lights attach right to the back-support pole of our banner stands – no need for clamps.
+With its color temperature hovering right around 3000K, the 50-watt trade show halogen lightbulb included with this display is great for when you need some warmer lights for your exhibit to set an atmosphere or to keep your associates (and your customers) looking healthy and vibrant.

-No matter whether this is your first convention or you're a veteran of the trade show circuit, a well-lit exhibit is crucial for capturing the attention of convention attendees and other passersby.
-People are interested in things that make them stop and wonder "How did they DO that?"
-As you make deliberate decisions when it comes to what kinds of lighting you want for your trade show exhibit, both that question and the principles outlined here are a great guide when it comes to wowing your potential customers with a sophisticated trade show booth.
+No matter whether this is your first convention or you’re a veteran of the trade show circuit, a well-lit exhibit is crucial for capturing the attention of convention attendees and other passersby.
+People are interested in things that make them stop and wonder, “How did they DO that?”
+As you make deliberate decisions when it comes to what kinds of trade show lighting you want for your exhibit, both that question and the principles outlined here are a great guide for when it comes to wowing your potential customers with a sophisticated trade show booth.